Greenfield Plantation

 Greenfield Plantation is a historic plantation house located near Somer, near Edenton, Chowan County, North Carolina.
 It was built about 1752, and is a two-story, five-bay-by-two-bay, T-shaped Georgian-style frame dwelling.
 It features a full-width, double porch.
 The interior was remodeled in the Greek Revival-style about 1840.

-It was listed on the National Register of Historic Places in 1976.
+It was listed on the National Register of Historic Places in 1976 as a privately owned residence.